|Phone:||+49 711 685-67715|

 Institute for Computational Physics

-"Efficient Lattice Boltzmann Algorithms for Colloids Undergoing Electrophoresis" (file does not exist!), 2015, Institute for Computational Physics, Stuttgart (Download will be available within the next few months)
+"Efficient Lattice Boltzmann Algorithms for Colloids Undergoing Electrophoresis" (file does not exist!), 2015, Institute for Computational Physics, University of Stuttgart (Download will be available soon)

 For this thesis, waLBerla, a highly-scalable grid framework for applications such as lattice-Boltzmann and solving partial differential equations, was extended so that it can be used for simulating the electrokinetics of active colloids.

 "Like-Charge Attraction in DNA" (2.3 MB), 2013, Institute for Computational Physics, University of Stuttgart

 For this thesis, the MMM1D algorithm was ported to GPGPU.
 This resulted in a 40-fold performance increase over the previous implementation in ESPResSo and now allows for Molecular Dynamics simulations with electrostatic interactions in 1D-periodic geometries with several thousand particles.